zachmccabe/zachmccabe.github.io/postcard.md

 ---

-_Notes to my younger self.
-I was so arrogant it's doubtful I would've read this… but you are welcome to it!_
+_Notes to my younger self, when I'd just started out with NGO clients.
+I was so arrogant.
+It's doubtful I would've read this but *you* seem smart, savvy.
+You seem like the sort that knows there is more to this work than a camera and good intentions.
+Either way, you are welcome to it!_

 ## Brass tacks, tactfully